 July 2020 Galapagos Islands Group Trip

-This will be an epic 7-night trip to see hammerheads, mantas, marine iguanas, penguins, batfish, seahorses, galapagos sharks and more.
-The trip is timed for the best hammerhead & iguana encounters, best visibility and best water temps.
+This will be an epic 7-night trip to see hammerheads, mantas, penguins, batfish, seahorses, Galapagos sharks and more.
+The trip is timed for the best hammerhead encounters, best visibility and best water temps.
 Trip will be on a newly refitted vessel.

 ✓ We book resorts/ liveaboards that offer the best overall value